prioritizr/prioritizr/docs/reference/marxan_connectivity_data_to_matrix.md

 - symmetric:

-  `logical` does the connectivity data describe symmetric relationships between planning units?
-If the data contain asymmetric connectivity data, this parameter should be set to `FALSE`.
+  `logical` value indicating if the connectivity data describe symmetric relationships between planning units?
+If the data contain asymmetric connectivity data, then use `symmetric = FALSE`.
 Defaults to `TRUE`.

 ## Value